 Using the techniques shown in the Example: Change the Shape of Areas topic we can move an area in the Mexico drawing and see what happens to the Centers point automatically created from that area.

 In the above illustration we have Alt-clicked an area in the Mexico drawing to pick it for editing, which automatically launches the Values tab in the Info pane.
-We then clicked the Coordinates tab, and we pressed Ctrl-A to select all of the coordinates for that area.
-If we drag the large edit handle box all of the coordinates will move with it.
+We then clicked the one of the coordinates to enter Move Coordinates mode.
+If we shift-drag the large edit handle box all of the coordinates will move with it.

 We will move the area back to where it was, by copying the original geometry for the area from a backup project and pasting it into the table.
 First, we alt-click on the moved area to see the name of the state in the Info pane values tab.
 That step is not illustrated, but it tells us the state that was moved is called Coahuila.